milliondollarscript/milliondollarscript/readme.txt

 * Refine how orders are handled for non-automated order methods like bank, COD, money order, etc.
 * Fix Options > Popup Template adding extra br tags when no visual editor is present.
 * Fix uploaded image not being reset on new order.
+* Allow users to cancel and delete confirmed but not paid orders.
+* Update buttons on Order History page based on current step in the order process.
+* Update language.

 = 2.5.6 =
 * Fix fatal error on activation when too low of PHP version was detected.